 The Council may review the hackney carriage tariff from time to time.
 A notice of any variation to the maximum fare shall be advertised by the Council.
 A copy of the tariff will be provided to each hackney carriage licence holder, which must then be clearly displayed in each vehicle so that it is visible to passengers.

-Drivers must, if requested by the passenger, provide written receipts for fares paid.
+Drivers must, if requested by the passenger, provide written or electronic receipts that include details of the journey and the drivers name and badge number.